Combined Joint Chemical, Biological, Radiological and Nuclear Defence Task Force

 The Alliance’s multinational CBRN defence capability

 The Battalion trains not only for armed conflicts, but also for deployment in crisis situations such as natural disasters and industrial accidents, including those involving hazardous material.
-To maintain the Task Force’s specialised skill, NATO’s Defence Against Terrorism Programme of Work (DAT POW) supports training exercises, such as Exercise Precise Response, hosted by Canada.
+To maintain the Task Force’s specialised skill, NATO’s Defence Against Terrorism Programme of Work (DAT POW) supports training exercises.

 The Combined Joint CBRN Defence Task Force benefits from two of the capability commitments made by Allies at the 2002 Prague Summit: a Prototype Deployable Nuclear, Biological and Chemical (NBC) Analytical Laboratory and a Prototype NBC Event Response Team.
 These capabilities greatly enhance the Alliance’s defence against WMD.

-The Battalion’s mission is to provide a rapidly deployable and credible CBRN defence capability in order to maintain NATO’s freedom of action and operational effectiveness in a CBRN threat environment.
+The CBRN Defence Battalion’s mission is to provide a rapidly deployable and credible CBRN defence capability in order to maintain NATO’s freedom of action and operational effectiveness in a CBRN threat environment.

-The CBRN Battalion may be used to provide military assistance to civil authorities when authorised by the North Atlantic Council (NAC), the Alliance’s principal political decision-making body.
-For example, they played a key planning role during the 2004 Summer Olympics in Greece, and the 2004 Istanbul Summit, where they supported CBRN-related contingency operations.
+The Battalion may be used to provide military assistance to civil authorities when authorised by the North Atlantic Council (NAC), the Alliance’s principal political decision-making body.
+For example, it played a key planning role during the 2004 Summer Olympics in Greece, and the 2004 Istanbul Summit, where it supported CBRN-related contingency operations.

-The CBRN Defence Battalion is capable of conducting the following tasks:
+The Battalion is capable of conducting the following tasks:

 - CBRN reconnaissance and monitoring operations;

 - Sampling and identification of biological, chemical, and radiological agents (SIBCRA);

 - Biological detection and monitoring operations;

 - Provision of CBRN assessments and advice to NATO commanders;